Crimes of Extortion

 Finding an Attorney for Extortion Crimes in Florida

-The attorneys at Sammis Law Firm are familiar with the defense of extortion laws under both state and federal law.
-Call us to discuss your case and the best defense against these types of charges.
+The attorneys at Sammis Law Firm are familiar with the defense of extortion laws under state and federal law.
+Call us to discuss your case and the best defense against these charges.
+Never speak with a state or federal law enforcement officer until after you have discussed the allegations with a criminal defense attorney.

 Anything you say can be used against you to prove one or more elements of the offense.
 Your criminal defense attorney is often in the best position to tell your side of the story to law enforcement.
 We also represent clients charged with cyber extortion, cyberharassment, or cyberstalking.